csbg/Hands-on-Biomedical-Data/day1.md

 * `sort` orders a vector

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 1.2:`
-What is the difference between the two approaches?
+What is the difference between the two approaches to count by skin color?

 Print the names of everyone over 2m (height greater than 200) by fixing the following code (replace `???` with the correct code).
 ```R